Home Compare NVDA vs SMCI

 NVIDIA vs Super Micro Computer: Which Stock Looks Stronger in 2026?

-NVIDIA holds the cleaner structural position, with the lead spread across profitability and stability.
-Super Micro Computer still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with NVIDIA carrying a narrow edge on profitability.
+Super Micro Computer still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, NVIDIA is in better shape — its trend is intact while Super Micro Computer's trend has broken down.
 That puts structure and market broadly in agreement — NVIDIA's lead looks more confirmed than conflicted.

 Trajectory Similarity